Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-, [There is] a noise of war in the camp.
+, It sounds like war in the camp.

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-‘ anger waxed hot, and he cast the tables out of his hands, and brake them beneath the mount.
+anger burned hot, and he threw the tablets from out of his hands, and broke them at the base of the mountain.

-32:20 And he took the calf which they had made, and burnt [it] in the fire, and ground [it] to powder, and strawed [it] upon the water, and made the sons of Israel drink [of it].
+32:20 And he took the calf that they had made, and melted [it] with fire, and ground [it] into powder, scattered [it] on the water, and made the Israelites drink [of it].

 32:21 And Mosesמשה